xcart/xcart-docs/_pages/kb_en/modules/canada_post/canada_post_admin_experience.md

 In this section some important information pertaining to the created shipment will be provided, including the Tracking pin (a tracking identifier by which you and the parcel addressee will be able to track the parcel) and the shipping label link.

-## Obtaining shipping labels
+## Obtaining Shipping Labels

 Each of the parcels to be shipped by Canada Post needs to have a shipping label affixed to it.
-X-Cart's Canada Post module allows you to obtain shipping labels for your Canada Post parcels.
+X-Cart's Canada Post addon allows you to obtain shipping labels for your Canada Post parcels.

-Once you have chosen to create a new shipment, the module contacts Canada Post and obtains a shipping label for it.
+Once you have chosen to create a new shipment, the addon contacts Canada Post and obtains a shipping label for it.
 You can access this label using a link in the Shipment info section of the shipment details.
 The label needs to be saved on your system as a PDF file, printed out and affixed to the parcel.

-## Voiding shipments
+## Voiding Shipments

 If the shipping label for a shipment that has been created is spoiled or will otherwise not be used, you may want to void this shipment.